isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``global`` - allows only global host reservations.
 With this setting in place, the server searches for reservations for a client only among the defined global reservations.
-If an address is specified, the server skips the reservation checks carried out when dealing in other modes, thus improving performance.
-Caution is advised when using this setting; Kea does not sanity-check the reservations when ``global`` and misconfiguration may cause problems.
+If an address is specified, the server skips the reservation checks carried out in other modes, thus improving performance.
+Caution is advised when using this setting; Kea does not sanity-check the reservations when ``global`` is set, and misconfiguration may cause problems.

 -  ``disabled`` - host reservation support is disabled.
-As there are no reservations, the server will skip all checks.
-Any reservations defined will be completely ignored.
-As the checks are skipped, the server may operate faster in this mode.
+As there are no reservations, the server skips all checks.
+Any reservations defined are completely ignored.
+As checks are skipped, the server may operate faster in this mode.

-Since Kea 1.9.1, the ``reservation-mode`` is replaced by the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` flags.
+Since Kea 1.9.1, the ``reservation-mode`` parameter is replaced by the ``reservations-global``, ``reservations-in-subnet`` and ``reservations-out-of-pool`` flags.
 The flags can be activated independently and can produce various combinations,